teshchaudhary/Chat-PDF-App/README.md

 ### Chat-PDF-App
-- To run this app
-- Type this command in a new terminal
+- To run this app, type this command in a new terminal
-- streamlit run <director-name>/app.py
+- command: streamlit run <director-name>/app.py